2012 Puerto Rican status referendum: Reactions and aftermath

 On June 17, 2013, Pierluisi said during a testimony before the U.N.
 Special Committee on Decolonization that if the Obama administration refuses to act he will raise his case for Puerto Rican self-determination before the United Nations or any other appropriate international forum.
 Pierluisi said that the current territorial status has lost its democratic legitimacy and that the only paths forward are statehood or nationhood.

 On July 10, 2013, A U.S. House subcommittee approved a budget bill which includes Obama's requested $2.5 million for a new Puerto Rican plebiscite, though the bill's ultimate fate is unclear because the Senate is pushing for a related yet different bill.
 One week later, on July 17, 2013, the House Appropriations Committee also approved the bill.

 It was reported on July 10, 2013, that Pierluisi had secured the support of at least 87 members of Congress across partisan lines for the Puerto Rico Status Resolution Act.
 It was reported on July 24, 2013, that this number has increased to an even 100 congressional supporters.
 On August 6, 2013, reports put bill sponsorship at 120 members, giving it more supporters than 97.6% of all House bills and the fourth highest in Republican sponsorship.

 On August 1, 2013, the Senate Energy and Natural Resources Committee held a hearing on Puerto Rico's status as a direct result of the 2012 plebiscite vote and invited Governor Alejandro García Padilla, Resident Commissioner Pedro Pierluisi, and pro-independence supporter Rubén Berríos to give testimony and answer questions from the committee.

 The 2014 budget bill included $2.5 million in funding for a future vote in Puerto Rico's political status.
 This referendum could be held at any time, as there was no deadline attached to the funds.

-The Puerto Rican status referendum, 2017 was held on June 11, 2017 with 97% voting for statehood amid historically low turnout.
+The Puerto Rican status referendum, 2017 was held on June 11, 2017, with 97% voting for statehood but amid historically low turnout.
+There was another one in 2020 (Puerto Rican status referendum, 2020) and again in 2024 (see Puerto Rican status referendum, 2024).
+Although each had different choices, in both cases the top choice was Statehood.
+Additionally, a Pro-Statehood candidate won the Governor race in 2024.